CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP02_M01_Lab1_Create_a_simple_Customer_Journey.md

 ## Objectives

-During this exercise you will see that customer journeys are a key component in Dynamics 365 Customer Insights - Journeys.
+During this execise you will see that customer journeys are a key component in Dynamics 365 Customer Insights - Journeys.
 You will create customer journeys as a basis for any marketing effort to guide the path a customer takes while interacting with your organization's marketing process.
 The goal of the journey, when it is complete, is to turn them into revenue.

 ## Lab Setup

-  - **Estimated Time**: 10 minutes
+**Estimated Time**: 10 minutes

+# Task 1: Log-in to Dynamics 365 Customer Insights

+1. In a new browser window, browse this link (https://www.microsoft.com/en-us/dynamics-365/products/customer-insights/pricing).

+1. In the window that appears, click on **Try for Free**

 ## Task 1: Create a simple customer journey